You are here

-A campus map and more information about the shuttle can be found on the University's Visit Us website.
-One option is to park in the visitors’ lot near the stadium, Lot 21.
-There is a free shuttle, the East Line, that services that parking lot.
-There is also metered parking on William Street and Olden Street that allows 10 hour parking.
+A current campus map and parking and shuttle information can be found on the University's Visit Us page.
+There is also metered parking on William Street and Olden Street that allows 10-hour parking.
 There are also public parking garages in downtown Princeton.

 Q: To whom may I direct additional inquiries?